 Recent papers and other things

 Social interactions and E. coli transfer in possums.
 It's good to be social, unless you end up catching a horrible disease from someone else.
-Michaela Blyton's most recent paper from her PhD (in press in Ecology Letters) shows how social interactions between mountain brushtail possums explain E. coli strain sharing better than spatial proximity (i.e. it's how often you interact, not how close you live), but that nocturnal foraging interactions were more strongly associated with strain sharing than regular den-sharing associations.
+Michaela Blyton's Ecology Letters paper shows how social interactions between mountain brushtail possums explain E. coli strain sharing better than spatial proximity (i.e. it's how often you interact, not how close you live), but that nocturnal foraging interactions were more strongly associated with strain sharing than regular den-sharing associations.
 Michaela used proximity-logger radio-collars to collect interaction data from this difficult-to-observe species.
 If you want more info, check out the story through the ANU website here, or even read the paper!

 ABC interview on wildlife survival of bushfire.
 If you're keen on possums, have a listen to this recent interview that Laurence Berry, David Lindenmayer and I did with the Ann Jones from ABC Radio National.